Content marketers love to toss around buzzwords.

 Creating SEO-driven content that ranks will drive organic traffic to your website.
 You can see this happen in any industry.

-In the floral space, the keyword “orchid care” has 32,000 monthly searches.
-The FTD post ranking #1 drives monthly organic traffic of 17,293 visits per month.
+For example, in the cooking space, the keyword “grams to cups” has 82,000 monthly searches.
+The Instacart post ranking #1 drives monthly organic traffic of 43,588 visits per month.

-When looking at the finance industry, the keyword “average grocery bill for 2” has 1,100 monthly searches but the top result drives monthly organic traffic of 11,400 visits per month.
+When looking at the finance industry, the keyword “average electric bill” has 8,500 monthly searches, and the top result drives monthly organic traffic of 2,400 visits per month.

-Not all posts will earn the first placement on Google, but ranking on page one, in general, will still increase your organic traffic.
+Not all posts will earn the first placement on Google, but ranking in the Top 10, in general, will still increase your organic traffic.

-Looking at the cybersecurity industry, the keyword “captcha” has a search volume of 50,000 and is very hard to rank for.
-The post ranking number 6, still drives 1,725 visits per month.
+Looking at the SaaS industry, the keyword “pricing strategy” has a search volume of 35,000 and is very hard to rank for.
+The post, ranking number 5, still drives 11,600 visits per month.

 Raises Brand Awareness

-Brand awareness is not easily measured but is a large contributor to a brand’s success.
+Brand awareness is not easily measured but greatly contributes to a brand’s success.
 If no one has heard of you, how do they know they need your product?

 Creating SEO content around your brand’s product or service will help you increase your brand awareness.
-If your content is ranking on Google, more users are clicking on it and familiarizing themselves with your offering.
+If your content ranks on Google, more users will click on it and familiarize themselves with your offerings.

-This brand awareness can be created by layering your content topics.
+You can create this brand awareness by layering your content topics.
 For example, if you provide an apartment search resource, your content can target users before they even search “apartments for rent.”
-By focusing on terms like “notice to vacate” or “how to get an apartment with bad credit” you are layering content around your apartment search product page.
+By focusing on terms like “notice to vacate” or “how to get an apartment with bad credit,” you are layering content around your apartment search product page.
 People will reference your guides and earn your trust before they are ready to find a new apartment.
-Then when they begin their search, your brand will come to mind.
+Then, when they begin their search, your brand will come to mind.

 Attracts Top and Middle-Funnel Customers

 Creating content that targets broader terms can catch users in the awareness and consideration stage.
-This gives you an opportunity to guide them to a solution (hint: it’s your product).
+This allows you to guide them to a solution (hint: it’s your product).

 Earns Passive Links

 If Google thinks your content is good enough to rank, bloggers and reporters will think it’s good enough to cite in their articles.
-Specific categories of SEO content that we’ve seen do well at earning passive links are statistics posts, definitional posts, resource lists and cost calculators.
+Specific categories of SEO content we’ve seen do well at earning passive links are statistics posts, definitional posts, resource lists, and cost calculators.

-For example, the keyword “startup statistics” only has a search volume of 100, but a website with a domain authority of 58 was able to have their post rank #1 and earned 280 passive links.
+For example, the keyword “startup statistics” only has a search volume of 150, but a website with a domain authority of 74 was able to have the post rank at Number Two and earn 931 passive links.

 Adding shareable assets to these ranking SEO posts will also increase your likelihood of obtaining these passive links.